Welcome to the new NAIT.ca! We encourage you to explore the site and provide your feedback.

 This course will provide the student with an understanding of how computer based information systems are used by management and accountants in today’s business environment.
 On completion of this course students will be able to make decisions to successfully develop, control, and use information systems to achieve business objectives.
 Topics may include business processes, process automation and streamlining, risks, internal and systems controls, security, documentation of processes and the systems development life-cycle.

-The fundamental principles, concepts, and application of Canadian federal income tax legislation are examined for both the corporation and individual as taxpayers.
+The fundamental principles, concepts, and application of Canadian federal income tax legislation are examined for the corporate taxpayer.
 The calculation of federal tax payable for a corporation and analysis of GST issues for individuals and corporations will be covered.

 The focus of Accounting for Not-for-Profit Organizations is understanding and applying accounting concepts specific to not-for-profit (NFP) organizations.
 Topics include understanding the basics of NFP structure including enabling legislation and organization governance.
 Accounting topics covered include CPA Handbook accounting standards for NFPs, application of restricted fund and deferral methods of accounting, basic GST/HST implications for NFP’s, financial report preparation, and performance measurement and evaluation.
 The course explores the application of decision making and communication skills including developing critical thinking and problem solving skills.